ustwo/urlsession-cancellation-swift/README.md

 ## License

-NSURLSession+Cancellation is released under the MIT License.
+URLSession+Cancellation is released under the MIT License.
 See the LICENSE file.